hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 - Although not shown in this example, each parameter can be used multiple times inside the query.

-## Using JEXL Syntax
+## Using Parameters with JEXL Syntax

+Each parameter can be used in the query definition zero, one, or more times.

+A parameter can be applied as is, directly to the query using the simple form `#{minBalance}`.

-Any applied or injected parameter taked the form of a JEXL expression.
-It can be as simple as the name of a parameter or a more complex JEXL expression that can use bean syntax to access data structures.
-This includes accessing:
+If the parameters is a complex object, maybe an array, a list, an object with properties, or any combination of the above, then a JEXL expression can be used to specify the exact value to use from this object.
+A JEXL expression uses bean syntax to access data structures.
+This includes
+accessing:

 - Properties
 - Array elements